The Paymaster

 These pipes often split and rejoin as they follow the beds of limestone.
 Tabular ore shoots, occurring along the bedding planes in the limestone, were developed in the Legal Tender and Spanish mines.
 Tabular ore shoots along fissures in the limestone were worked in the Brownell, Mouldin, Anaconda, Coolidge and Goldsmith mines.

-Primary workings consist of a large vertical inclined shaft driven at about 15 degrees south into the mineralized outcropping and a secondary inclined shaft driven about 350 feet south of the primary shaft at a strike of 75 SW.
+- Primary workings consist of a large vertical inclined shaft driven at about 15 degrees south into the mineralized outcropping and a secondary inclined shaft is driven about 350 feet south of the primary shaft at a strike of 75 SW.

-Both Shafts feature heavily mineralized mine spill present below the workings.
-Mine spill is comprised of local host rock and mid-to low grade ores.
+The composition of the mine spill is comprised of local host rock and mid-to-low-grade ores.

 Excellent access via dirt roads for any 4x4 vehicle and most higher clearance 2wd vehicles in the warmer months.